 The morning of Sept.
 19 saw the opening ceremony for Nanwai King’s College School Wuxi, where guests wrote messages of congratulations on a giant poster board.

 Executive principal Craig Monaghan gave a brief introduction to the school, saying that staff were committed to working with families and the local community to provide high-quality academic courses, rich extracurricular activities and a robust student care system in order to support student growth and all-round development.

 The school’s other principals, Moade Shen and Zhengjing Dong, both spoke of their earnest anticipation of the start of the new school year.
-As key figures in the school’s partnership, Andrew Halls, and Zou Zheng, Principal of Nanjing Foreign Languages School, expressed their keen support for the school (pictured above, clockwise from top left).
+As key figures in the school’s partnership, Andrew Halls, headmaster at King’s College School, Wimbledon, and Zou Zheng, Principal of Nanjing Foreign Languages School, expressed their keen support for the school.

 During the ceremony, several students gave wonderful musical performances, while the event came to a close with the unveiling of a ceremonial plague, marking the significant date.

 After the ceremony, guests visited the campus and school classrooms.
 Benson Zhang, CEO of project partner Dipont Education, and Andrew Halls received a surprise gift from students at the school: shirts with their names on.